 The I.C.
 Fowler House at 417 Spencer Street was built by Fowler in 1867.
-It is the oldest standing structure from the original town limits of Goodson, Virginia.
+It is one of the oldest standing structures from the original town limits of Goodson, Virginia.
 It was constructed by carpenter and furniture maker George Blackley in the Greek Revival architectural style.
 It is listed on the National Register of Historic Places as well as the Virginia Landmarks Register as a contributing structure to the Virginia Hill Historic District.
 It was in the parlor of this house that I.C.
 Fowler, W.W.
 James and several other businessmen formed the committee to establish Sullins College.

 Following Fowler’s move to Abingdon, Charles Finch and his family became the second owners of the house.
 Finch worked for the Norfolk & Western Railway and was a member of the Goodson Town Council.
 It was Finch who made the motion that Goodson be renamed Bristol.